dannsam/xenko-docs/manual/input/index.md

 * [Gamepads](gamepads.md): Low-level API lets you control buttons and analog sticks of the XBox-like gamepads.
 * [Gestures](gestures.md): High-level API interprets predefined patterns of finger touches.
 * [Keyboard](keyboard.md): Low-level API allows you to query the state of keys and control keyboard input.
-* [Mouse](mouse.md): Low-level API lets you query the state of mouse buttons, query input from mouse wheel and additional mouse buttons.
+* [Mouse](mouse.md): Low-level API lets you query the state of mouse buttons, input from mouse wheel scroll and additional mouse buttons.
-* [Pointers](pointers.md): Low-level API for mobile devices allows to query data of finger touches.
+* [Pointers](pointers.md): Low-level API for mobile devices allows to read finger touches.
 * [Sensors](sensors.md): Special API that interprets input from the sensors of the mobile devices.
 * [Virtual Buttons](virtual-buttons.md): Special API helps you build games and applications around user actions rather than particular physical keys and buttons.